Who Owns Ski Resorts? Mountain Ownership Explained

 Steez magazine predicted you would need another $280,000 annually to invest in equipment, maintain and run the resort (source).
 When you take into account, lift maintenance, paying permit and insurance fees, and staff and other major costs associated with running a resort.

-Although modern skiing has its roots in Scandinavia, where Nordic skiing and ski design was perfected during the 1800’s -- evidence of humans skiing dates back to 6000 BC (source).
+Although modern skiing has its roots in Scandinavia, where Nordic skiing and ski design were perfected during the 1800s - evidence of humans skiing dates back to 6000 BC (source).